-The GHS was initially developed under the auspices of the Interorganization Programme for the Sound Management of Chemicals, a UN initiated programme, through its Coordinating Group for the Harmonization of Chemical Classification Systems.
-Through resolution 1999/65 of 26 October 1999, the UN Economic and Social Council decided to enlarge the mandate of the Committee of Experts on the Transport of Dangerous Goods by reconfiguring it into a Committee of Experts on the Transport of Dangerous Goods and on the Globally Harmonized System of Classification and Labelling of Chemicals, and by creating a new Sub-committee of Experts on the Globally Harmonized System of Classification and Labelling of Chemicals (GHS Sub-Committee)[18].
-The first edition of the GHS, intended to serve as the initial basis for the global implementation of the system, was adopted by the Sub-committee in December 2002 and published in 2003 [19].
-The GHS has since then been regularly updated through decisions in the GHS Sub-committee, with the seventh revision released in 2017 (revisions include for instance new hazard classes, as well as changes in labelling requirements and safety data sheet composition)[20].
+The GHS was initially developed under the auspices of the Interorganization Programme for the Sound Management of Chemicals (IOMC), a UN initiated programme, through its Coordinating Group for the Harmonization of Chemical Classification Systems.
+Through resolution 1999/65 of 26 October 1999, the UN Economic and Social Council (ECOSOC) decided to enlarge the mandate of the Committee of Experts on the Transport of Dangerous Goods by reconfiguring it into a Committee of Experts on the Transport of Dangerous Goods and on the Globally Harmonized System of Classification and Labelling of Chemicals, and by creating a new Sub-committee of Experts on the Globally Harmonized System of Classification and Labelling of Chemicals (GHS Sub-Committee)[7].
+The experts attending the meetings of the sub-committee are nominated by countries that have applied to ECOSOC to become members of the sub-committee [8].
+GHS was developed based on the four major existing systems: 1.
+The requirements of the USA for the workplace, consumers and pesticides, 2.
+Requirements of Canada for the workplace, consumers and pesticides, 3.
+European Union directives for classification and labelling of substances and preparations, and 4.
+The United Nations recommendations on the transport of dangerous goods [9].
+The first edition of the GHS, intended to serve as the initial basis for the global implementation of the system, was adopted by the Sub-committee in December 2002 and published in 2003 [10].
+The GHS has since then been regularly updated through decisions in the GHS Sub-committee, with the seventh revision released in 2017 (revisions include for instance new hazard classes, as well as changes in labelling requirements and safety data sheet composition)[11].

-As an internationally agreed system, the GHS can be defined as a global voluntary best-practice rule [21].
-It was called for and developed by states in various fora and later included in the Strategic Approach to International Chemicals Management (SAICM), adopted by stakeholders at the International Conference on Chemicals Management in 2006 [22].
-SAICM is a collaborative process among multiple stakeholders including business actors and non-governmental organizations, the decisions of which are non-binding and fall in the realm of voluntary regulation [23,24].
-Under SAICM, the implementation of GHS has been identified as one of eleven basic elements of sound chemicals management [25].
+As an internationally agreed system, the GHS can be defined as a global voluntary best-practice rule [12].
+It was called for and developed by states in various fora and later included in the Strategic Approach to International Chemicals Management (SAICM), adopted by stakeholders at the International Conference on Chemicals Management in 2006 [13].
+SAICM is a collaborative process among multiple stakeholders including business actors and non-governmental organizations, the decisions of which are non-binding and fall in the realm of voluntary regulation [14,15].
+Under SAICM, the implementation of GHS has been identified as one of eleven basic elements of sound chemicals management [16].

-Despite that the GHS and ambitions for global implementation have been in place for fifteen years, it is unclear where, how, and to what extent it has been implemented and what factors best explain any differences in implementation coverage.
-The aim of this paper is to provide a global overview of the current national GHS implementation status (defined here as passing of national legislation on GHS) based on primary and secondary data, and explain differences between countries based on theory-derived motivational and capacity-related factors for implementation of international standards.
+Despite the fact that the GHS has been in place for fifteen years, it is unclear where, how, and to what extent it has been implemented and what factors best explain any differences in implementation coverage.
+The aim of this paper is to provide a global overview of the current national GHS implementation status (defined here as passing of national legislation on GHS) based on primary and secondary data, and explore possible explanations for the differences in GHS implementation between countries based on theory-derived motivational and capacity-related factors for implementation of international standards.
 Finally, we identify strategies for closing the widening gap among developed and developing countries in pursuing sound chemicals management.

 The paper proceeds with a section on theory and methods, where first the approach to mapping of GHS implementation status is presented.
 Thereafter, factors for explaining implementation status are derived from theories on international standards.
 These factors are then operationalized into indicators.
 In the subsequent sections, the results of the global implementation overview are presented and the relationships between implementation status and various explanatory factors are analysed.
 In the concluding section, we summarise the key results on explanatory factors and discuss possible strategies to strengthen global implementation of the GHS.